RabbitMQ: How to handle and avoid high CPU or Memory usage

 Server Metrics

 Server Metrics will show performance metrics from your server.
-CloudAMQP shows CPU Usage Monitoring and Memory Usage Monitoring.
+CloudAMQP shows CPU Usage Monitoring, Memory Usage Monitoring, and more.
 Do you see any CPU or memory spikes?
 Do you notice some changes in the graph during a specific time?
 Did you do any changes in your code around that time?

 RabbitMQ Management interface